martinaguero/mozo/README.md

 Dependencies management

 ## Summary
-This solution is based on a thin client and a cloud service for resolving and locating all the dependencies required by the devepment environment.
-Basically, its functionality consists in analyzing the descriptors of Java modules and, from that information, solving and locating all the dependencies required to compile.
+This solution is based on a thin client and a cloud service for resolving and locating all the dependencies of a Java module.
+Basically, its functionality consists in analyzing the descriptors and, from that information, solving and locating all the dependencies required to compile.

 Fig. 1 – General architecture of the system.

 With this technology, the development environment is decoupled from the repositories, being the middleware the entity that determines the location of the modules.
-This solution proposes that the client only sends the requests of direct dependencies to the cloud service to resolve closing and location.
+This solution proposes that the client only requests direct dependencies, and the cloud service resolves the transitives depedendencies and their locations.

 ## Technology
 Since Java 9 version (Java Module System) each module will be embedded by a mandatory (module-info), thus avoiding the need of adding an external descriptor, such as the ones used Maven, Ivy y Gradle.
 To analyze the ‘requires’ attribute is enough to know the dependencies of each module: